JackJey/privacy-sandcastle/docker-compose/servers/ssp/README.md

 It's add page by SSP choosing ads to be shown.
 Decision logic, running auction can be here.
-Embeding `/ads` with some parameters in iframe.
+Embedding `/ads` with some parameters in iframe.

 ```html
 <iframe allow="attribution-reporting" src="https://privacy-sandcastle-ssp.web.app/ad-tag.html">